cyberark/conjur-k8s-csi-provider/CONTRIBUTING.md

     1. Move the Helm package file created in the previous step to the *docs* folder in the `helm-charts` repo.
     1. Go to the `helm-charts` repo root folder and execute the `reindex.sh` script file located there.
     1. Create a PR with those changes.

-### Release and Promote

-1. Merging into main/master branches will automatically trigger a release.
-If successful, this release can be promoted at a later time.
-1. Jenkins build parameters can be utilized to promote a successful release or manually trigger aditional releases as needed.
-1. Reference the [internal automated release doc](https://github.com/conjurinc/docs/blob/master/reference/infrastructure/automated_releases.md#release-and-promotion-process) for releasing and promoting.